 What is sugar?

-Before we can even start talking about what sugar may or may not do, we need to really talk about sugars.
+Before we can even start talking about what sugar may or may not do, we need to talk about sugar.
 So, what exactly is sugar?
 For most people, it’s the white stuff on the table, and according to everything we hear today, it should be avoided.
 However, like most things, sugar is much more complicated than that.

-There are two broad types of sugars, aldose and ketose, along with over twenty individual, naturally-found sugars, called monosaccharides.
+There are two broad types of sugars, aldose, and ketose, along with over twenty individual, naturally-found sugars, called monosaccharides.
 Of all of those sugars, only four play a significant role in human nutrition — glucose, fructose, galactose, and ribose (which has a very minor nutritional role, though a major one as the backbone of DNA and RNA).
 Got that?
 Four sugars are all we can absorb into the human body.

 There are other monosaccharides found in nature that can be consumed, but they either just feed the gut flora or are enzymatically converted into one of the four basic sugars by the gut flora.